rodkranz/fakeApi/README.md

 ## Multiples Response for seed ##

-You can add more then one response in seeds file, just follow the rule in seed.
+You can add more then one response in seeds file for the same method and different methods too, just follow the rule in seed.

 **E.g**: Seed file name is `api_account_user.json`
 ```